leaf-ai/studio-go-runner/docs/interface.md

 ### experiment ↠ config

-The studioml configuration file can be used to store parameters that are not processed by the studioml client.
+The StudioML configuration file can be used to store parameters that are not processed by the StudioML client.
 These values are passed to the runners and are not validated.
 When present to the runner they can then be used to configure it or change its behavior.
 If you implement your own runner then you can add values to the configuration file and they will then be placed into the config section of the json payload the runner receives.

 Running experiments that make use of Sentient ENN tooling or third party libraries will often require that framework specific configuration values be placed into this section.
 Example of frameworks that use these values include the StudioML completion service, and evolutionary strategies used for numerical optimization.